-9 Ways to Wear All Black Without Feeling Like You’re Going to a Funeral
+9 Ways to Wear An All Black Outfit Without Feeling Like You’re Going to a Funeral

 Real talk: All-black outfits are our main, number one go-to.
 They’re flattering and easy to put together.
 But if you’re worried about looking a little boring (or like you’re on your way to a funeral), we have nine ways to spice up your monochromatic looks.

 An all-black outfit is the perfect palette for standout accessories.
 Maybe you’re not into wearing a leopard print dress, but a chic leopard clutch is an excellent way to inject a little fun into a simple look.
 If ever there were a time to parade your favorite statement bag, this is it.

 Or a Hint of Color

 Bags aren’t the only accessory that can elevate black clothes.
 A silk scarf tied tight around your neck can be the cherry on top of your favorite look (without forcing you to get too far out of your neutral-color comfort zone).

 Yes, her belt says "Goodbye" in giant letters, but you get the point.
 Adding a metallic or colored belt works for two reasons: First, it’s a chic touch that pops on an all-black background.
 Second, it adds extra slimming power to an already flattering color palette.

 Noticing a theme?
 When it comes to making an all-black outfit interesting, accessories are your best friends.
 Black pants and a black coat get the street-style-star treatment with cool lace-up heels.
 Something to note: Statement shoes don’t have to mean statement heels.
 Your most rad pair of sneakers would look equally great here.